sgitkene/yowbot/README.md

 # Discontinued.
-Whatsapp seems to be blocking numbers that use [yowsup](https://github.com/tgalal/yowsup) and as such this is noto really useful.
+Whatsapp seems to be blocking numbers that use [yowsup](https://github.com/tgalal/yowsup) and as such this is not really useful.
 That said some ppl have still attempted to do it at https://github.com/rmed/wat-bridge, so use that instead.

 # yowbot
 A bot that relays messages from Whatsapp to Telegram and vice versa.